flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180817-18-09-17-did-sec-kerry-break-the-law.md

     > Why some say he belongs in jail.
   card_citation: ''
 card_2:
-  card_text: "The Backstory\n-------------\n\n> Sec.
-Kerry on a radio show last week promoting his new book admitted to meeting with the Iranian Foreign Minister after he left office:\n> \n> _“I met with him at a conference in Norway.
+  card_text: "The Backstoryn-------------nn> Sec.
+Kerry on a radio show last week promoting his new book admitted to meeting with the Iranian Foreign Minister after he left office:n> n> _“I met with him at a conference in Norway.
 I think I saw him in a conference in Munich at the World Economic Forum.
-So Ia\x19ve probably seen him three or four times.”_\n> \n> Fmr.
+So Iax19ve probably seen him three or four times.”_n> n> Fmr.
 Sec.
 Kerry to Hugh Hewitt"
   card_citation: ''
 card_3:
   card_text: >-